Stefan Ptaszek

 Stefan Ptaszek (born April 15, 1971) is the head coach for the McMaster Marauders.
-He is a former Canadian football wide receiver and former offensive coordinator for the Hamilton Tiger-Cats, Wilfrid Laurier Golden Hawks, and UBC Thunderbirds.
+He is a Canadian former professional football wide receiver and former offensive coordinator for the Hamilton Tiger-Cats, Wilfrid Laurier Golden Hawks, and UBC Thunderbirds.

 Playing career

 Collegiately, Ptaszek played CIAU football for the Wilfrid Laurier Golden Hawks.
 He was named an all-Canadian three times and was part of the 1991 Yates Cup and 27th Vanier Cup championship team.
-Ptaszek was also named to the Golden Hawks Team of the Century and holds the school's records for most receiving yards in a career.
+Ptaszek was also named to the Golden Hawks Team of the Century and previously held the school's records for most receiving yards in a career from 1994-2025.
 As a professional player, he played for four seasons for the BC Lions, Hamilton Tiger-Cats, and Toronto Argonauts of the Canadian Football League.

 Coaching career

 Wilfrid Laurier Golden Hawks

 Ptaszek served as the offensive coordinator for the Wilfrid Laurier Golden Hawks for three seasons.
 During that time, he helped his team to win back to back Yates Cups in 2004 and 2005 and the 41st Vanier Cup.